intel/iodlr/large_page-c/README.md

 # Reference Implementation for Utilizing Large Pages

-This directory contains a reference implementation for automating the process of utilizing transparent huge pages.
+This directory contains a reference implementation for automating the process of re-mapping code to transparent huge pages.
+It contains a target for building a static library that can be used along with the header files in a larger project, and a target for building a shared library that can be loaded into a process using `LD_PRELOAD`, at which point it will re-map the `.text` segment of the executable.

-## Building
+## Building The Static Library

 The APIs provided by the reference implementation can be built into a static library by running